Chapter 17: Long Live the King

 “Get carried away, Major.”

 “As you command, sir.
 The more common of those rumors suggest I’m secretly spying for Gaelib Melazera.
-Others suggest that I was, and perhaps still am, King Edal’s agent.
-There are tales that I’ve acted as an assassin… for one or both of them.”
+Others suggest I was King Edal’s agent.
+There are tales that I’ve acted as an assassin…for one or both of them.”
 Blackhawk snorted out a laugh.
 “As if the late king used hired killers.
 He was a good man.”

 “That he was.
 Is there more?”

 “Oh, yes.
-I seem to attract all sorts of unlikely speculation.
-Such as I’ve bribed and blackmailed people, ignoring the fact that I have neither the funds nor access to anything more than gossip.
-There was once even a suggestion that I am Gaelib Melazera’s bastard son, despite there being no physical resemblance between us.
+I seem to attract all sorts of unlikely speculation, such as, I’ve bribed and blackmailed people, ignoring the fact that I have neither the funds nor access to anything more than gossip.
+Once, I heard I am Earl Gaelib Melazera’s bastard son, despite there being no physical resemblance between us except the color of our hair.
 What else?
-Oh yes, that I’m Cailleagh Melazera’s lover.
-That I seduced her, at the age of four mind you, and have had her wrapped around my fingers ever since.
+Oh yes, that I’m Caileagh Melazera’s lover, and have had her in my hand ever since.
 Should I continue?”

 “Is there more?”
 Taelor chuckled.

 “It gets ever more ridiculous.
-For instance, that I’m Gaelib’s adopted son.
+For instance, I’m Gaelib Melazera’s adopted son.
 Yet if that were true, his patronage would have opened doors for me that have remained shut in my face.
-Not to mention that, as he has no heir, my status would be common knowledge.
-It would free him from what must be endless harassment from relatives to produce an heir or nominate one of their sons… if he can’t or won’t.”
+Not to mention that, as he has no heir, my status would free him from what must be endless harassment from relatives to produce an heir or nominate one of their sons…if he can’t or won’t.”

 Taelor shook his head as a smile spread across his face.
 “This talk did not go as I expected or feared.
 If you’d given me the slightest reason to link you to Melazera, my only option would have been permanently assigning you to the remotest outpost.
 As it is,” he gestured to a seat, “will you have a drink?
 Are there yet more?”

-“That depends entirely on how debauched your perspective.
-Things have been said about me that… let’s get drunk first, shall we?
+“That depends entirely on how debauched your interest is.
+They have said things about me that…let’s get drunk first, shall we?
 I don’t like to discuss them sober.”

 Taelor rose and fetched a bottle and two glasses.
 “Now you really have me intrigued…”

-Six weeks later, Sagen was crowned King of Freislicht at the capitol.
-He was still numb, but performed every ceremony, met with nobles, and waved in every parade for the benefit of his people.
+Six weeks later, Sagen was crowned King of Freislicht at the capital.
+He was still numb but performed every ceremony, met with nobles, and waved in every parade for the benefit of his people.

 King Sagen had thought he could just imitate his father, but there was still so much to learn.
-As King Edal had, he retained Gaelib as his Steward.
+As King Edal had, he retained Gaelib as his royal steward.
 He was Sagen’s closest advisor and spoke frankly to him.
-His other friends fawned over him, or had been dragged away by this matter or that.
+His other friends fawned over him or left him.

 Sagen was so busy he almost forgot his grief.
 It always came back with the cold and dark of night, only for Gaelib to rescue him each morning with another day’s rigorous schedule.

 But as weeks passed, the new king contemplated the advice his steward had given.
-For example, there had been subtle alterations to contract law that would benefit his lords.
+For example, there were subtle alterations to the contract laws that would benefit his lords.
 Simple things designed to reduce duplication.
 Yet, the more he examined them, the more he realized that they also reduced his subjects’ ability to appeal rulings and query fines.
 And every change was to his subjects’ detriment.

 He re-engaged his old friends in casual surroundings, giving them opportunities to prove their integrity.
 He watched for examples of responsibility, perseverance, and wisdom.
-In public, he sought for kindness and grace.
-And he observed their interactions with Melazera.
-When alone with one, he knowingly stated something unwise to see if they’d correct him.
+In public, he sought kindness and grace.
+He also observed their interactions with Melazera.
+When alone with a friend, he knowingly stated something unwise to see if they’d correct him.

-Slowly, he built a mental inventory of those he might be able to trust, those who had sold themselves to one master or another, and those in between.
+Slowly, he built an inventory of those he might trust, those who had sold themselves to one master or another, and those in between.

-During the preparations for his coronation, King Sagen had planned to tour his kingdom.
-He needed to see things for himself, without Gaelib’s perspective clouding matters.
-Thus, he left his Steward behind without the authority to change laws or make edicts.
+During the preparations for his coronation, King Sagen had planned to tour his kingdom in the Spring as soon as the roads were dry.
+He needed to see things for himself without Gaelib’s perspective clouding matters.
+Thus, he left his steward behind without the authority to change laws or make edicts.

 Despite those restrictions, Melazera was overly happy with the arrangement.

-Commander Taelor had recommended Major Blackhawk be assigned as leader of the king’s escort.
+Commander Taelor had recommended Major Blackhawk be the leader of the king’s escort.

 The tour would take several weeks, as the king intended to visit his highest nobles’ homes.
-He’d stay only one night at each, so as not to overburden them or demonstrate favoritism.
-He’d be accompanied by a minimal entourage of servants – his butler, cupbearer, page, personal cook, and coachmen, in addition to the cook’s kitchen hands, grooms to tend the sixty horses, and the wagon drivers needed to haul supplies – plus thirty-six soldiers, most of whom he knew well.
+He’d stay only one night at each so as not to overburden them or show favoritism.
+He’d be accompanied by a minimal entourage of servants—his butler, cupbearer, page, personal cook, and coachmen, besides the cook’s kitchen hands, grooms to tend the sixty horses, and the wagon drivers needed to haul supplies—plus thirty-six soldiers, most of whom he knew well.

 When King Sagen arrived at the Earl of Sandria’s estate, he announced his intention to inspect the nobleman’s township dressed as a commoner.
 He wanted to see the true state of his people.